MyHomeworkSpace/api-server/README.md

 Redis should be installed via your operating system's package manager, but you can also [compile the latest version from their website](https://redis.io/) if you want.

 MailHog can be downloaded from their [releases page](https://github.com/mailhog/MailHog/releases/v1.0.0).
-Windows users can download the appropriate exe file and run it.
+Windows users can download the appropriate .exe file and run it.
 Linux or macOS users should download either the `_linux_amd64` or `_darwin_amd64` executable.
 Then, open a terminal, `cd` to the location of the executable, `chmod +x <name of executable>`, and `./<name of executable>`.
-That last command starts MailHog with a web UI at localhost:8025.
+That last command starts MailHog with a web UI at http://localhost:8025.
 Later on, you'll only need to run that last command to start MailHog.

 OpenResty can be installed by following [their instructions](https://openresty.org/en/download.html).
-You can use a different server, but you might have to alter the instructions below.
+You can use a different server, such as nginx, Apache, or Microsoft IIS, but you might have to alter the instructions below.

 ## Setting up (for development)
-This guide looks long and complicated!
+This guide might seem long and complicated!
 However, don't worry: it's supposed to be somewhat methodical and detailed, which is why there's so many steps.
 You'll be up and running in no time!

 1. First, you'll need to create a new database in MySQL.
 You can call it something clever, like `myhomeworkspace`.
 2. You'll also want to create a new user account in MySQL that has full access to the `myhomeworkspace` database.
 Make its password something random and secure.
 You'll need it later.